mikkel-ol/yatsi/CONTEXT.md

 # YATSI Tunnel Service

-YATSI exposes a local HTTP, Server-Sent Events, and WebSocket service through a public URL.
+YATSI, short for **Yet Another Tunneling Service Implementation**, exposes a local HTTP, Server-Sent Events, and WebSocket service through a public URL.
 It is transport infrastructure.

 ## Language